To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 If you’re selling physical products or services, FastSpring and Paddle are not an option, making Stripe the best choice out of the three options discussed here.
 If you are selling digital products, Stripe may not be the best choice because you’ll be on your own to build out a complete payment solution (which is costly and time-consuming).

-FastSpring has been serving SaaS businesses for twice as long as Paddle and offers more features and capabilities.
-FastSpring is also better prepared to support B2B companies.
+FastSpring has been serving SaaS businesses for twenty years and is well prepared to support B2C and B2B business needs.